-A 2-Step TST screening is required for all new incoming UMMS Medical, GSN, and GSBS students.
-A 2-Step TST is a baseline test for adults who will periodically be retested such as healthcare workers.
-A 2-Step test is defined as two TST's (previously called PPD test) done within three months of each other.
-Ideally the optimal time for new students would be within one to four weeks of each other.
+The 2-Step TST is a baseline test for adults who will periodically be retested such as healthcare workers.
+A 2-Step test is defined as two TST's (previously called PPD test) completed within three months of each other.
+The optimal timing between the two tests are within one to four weeks of each other.
 The 2-Step is performed to reduce the likelihood that a "boosted effect" will be misinterpreted as a recent infection or new conversion.
-The "booster effect" is a delayed-type of hypersensitivity reaction.
 A positive reaction to the second test probably is a boosted reaction (indicating past infection with tuberculosis - or very rarely an infection with another related bacteria or a reaction to BCG vaccination).
 The 2-Step policy is designed to reduce the potential of overestimation of new infections.